Browser extension: API conformity

 Because of Chrome's success, Microsoft created a very similar extension API for its Edge browser, with the goal of making it easy for Chrome extension developers to port their work to Edge.
 But after three years Edge still had a disappointingly small market share, so Microsoft rebuilt it as a Chromium-based browser.
 (Chromium is Google's open-source project that serves as the functional core of Chrome and many other browsers.)
 Now that Edge has the same API as Chrome, extensions can be installed directly from the Chrome Web Store.

-With its own market share in decline, Mozilla also decided to conform.
-In 2015, the organization announced that the long-standing XUL and XPCOM extension capabilities of Firefox would be replaced with a less-permissive API very similar to Chrome's.
+In 2015, Mozilla announced that the long-standing XUL and XPCOM extension capabilities of Firefox would be replaced with a less-permissive API very similar to Chrome's.
 This change was enacted in 2017.
 Firefox extensions are now largely compatible with their Chrome counterparts.

-Until 2020, Apple was the lone major exception to this trend, but with the release of Safari 14 for macOS, the browser added support for extensions conforming to the Chrome API.
-The following year, extensions were enabled in the iOS version for the first time.
+Apple was the last major exception to this trend, but support for extensions conforming to the Chrome API was added to Safari for macOS in 2020.
+Extensions were later enabled in the iOS version for the first time.

+In 2021, these browser vendors formed a new W3C community group, called WebExtensions, to "specify a model, permissions, and a common core of APIs".
+However, Google joined this during its overhaul of Chrome's extension API, known as Manifest V3, which greatly reduces the capability of ad blockers and privacy-related extensions.
+Thus the WebExtensions group is viewed by some extension developers as nothing more than Google imposing its Manifest V3 design.